Last Updated: 12th July 2021

 But the different types of coffee don’t just involve how it is made and how much milk you put in.
 Even the bean roasting level, grind level and actual bean can have a huge impact on the end taste.

-Just as with other fruit species, there are various types of coffee bean out there:
+Just as with other fruit species, there are various types of coffee bean out there.
+Each has different coffee flavours.

 These account for over 60% of all the beans consumed around the world, so it is likely what you have in your morning cup.
 They are seen as the highest quality and are grown predominantly in Latin America.